Automatic reconciliation

 You can refund ACH credit transfer and check payments through either the Dashboard or the API.
 However, the customer must specify the account to return the funds to.
 Stripe automatically contacts the customer at the email address provided.
 As soon as the customer provides us with their account information, we process the refund automatically.

-The initial status of the refund is pending
+A refund’s initial status is pending

 event, and the status of the refund transitions to failed